 As the capital, London enjoys an enormous number of transport links, by air, by train, by car and by boat.
 In the surrounding areas, two of the largest British airports can be found in the form of Heathrow and Gatwick, while in the city centre the City of London Airport fields international and domestic flights.
 Spread across London are some of the country's most famous railway stations, including Paddington, Kings Cross, St Pancras and Liverpool Street, whose multiple platforms dispatch and receive hundreds of trains every day, not to mention the world famous underground.

-With so much going, and so many different identities crossing paths across London, there are a wealth of places to live for all manner of different tastes and requirements.
+With so much going, and so many different identities crossing paths across London, there are a wealth of places to live for all manner of different tastes and requirements be it a house or apartment.
 The choice is astonishing, and every borough offers its own vision of inner city living.

 London is a tantalising web of shopping streets which boast some of the most iconic and well-respected shops in the world.
 A shopping trip in the capital will yield intriguing finds in not only the regular high street behemoths but also in the smaller shopping havens like Neal's Yard and Camden Market.
 For the epitome of luxury, Harrods has seven floors of department store glamour and glitz, while Hamleys takes kids of all ages into a veritable toy box full of beloved characters and creations spanning all shapes and sizes.